hansottowirtz/elpong/SPEC.md

-# HTTPong
+# Elpong
-##### v1.0.0-rc1
+##### v0.4.0-beta

 ### This is a draft, please contribute!

-HTTPong is meant to be a simple, intuitive way for creating an API for a website or app, and using that API on the client side.
+Elpong is meant to be a simple, intuitive way for creating an API for a website or app, and using that API on the client side.

 It is a RESTful, JSON-based API protocol that intents to standardize